 The graph above is a comparison of two imprecise measures -- but the comparison can still be helpful.
 The blue bars show the number of home sales recorded in the HRAR MLS -- this does not include private sales that did not involve a Realtor, nor new home sales directly from a builder.
-The red bars show the number of recorded graph above illustrates trends in the local unemployment rate -- which has trended downward over the past several years but which skyrocketed up to as high as 10.2% over the past two months due to COVID-19.
+The red bars show the number of recorded illustrates trends in the local unemployment rate -- which has trended downward over the past several years but which skyrocketed up to as high as 10.2% due to COVID-19 but has slowly dropped since then.
 A (usually) low local unemployment rate and low mortgage interest rates help our local housing market remain stable.